GamesCreed

 Entering For The King II, you will need to make your character or, rather, assemble your party through character creation.
 Unlike For The King, For The King II brings a new feel to the game’s story, such as an updated character creation, new character models, and other alterations.
 After having created your merry band of heroes, you will be shown your map.

 Being shown the map, you will be able to see the environment and enemies around you for a certain distance.
-This can increased by items and buffs.
+This can be increased by items and buffs.
 You will start in Ash Haven; this is where you will interact with the first NPC named Hildegard, the tavern keeper of Ash Haven, who will explain the situation in Fahrul alongside the Queen’s untimely madness and the rumors of the rebellion.

-Just something to note is that the map will reroll every time you start a new game, which means that every run won’t repeat or become repetitive, making each run more interesting as with each run you gain the chance at getting different loot every time, the same applies with bounties being randomized every run.
+Just something to note is that the map will reroll every time you start a new game, which means that every run won’t repeat or become repetitive, making each run more interesting, as with each run you gain the chance at getting different loot every time, the same applies with bounties being randomized every run.

 For The King II, PC, Review, Gameplay, Screenshots, GamesCreed

-While exploring the map, you will be able to see up to a certain amount of blocks.
+While exploring the map, you will be able to see up to a certain number of blocks.
 Within these blocks, you will be able to spot enemies, quests, random items, and dungeons.
-However, you will encounter hidden dangers on some blocks in the map, such as random encounters allowing you to meet new enemies and NPCs.
+However, you will encounter hidden dangers on some blocks in the map, such as random encounters, allowing you to meet new enemies and NPCs.
 Be careful, though, as these encounters can cause the enemies to surprise you and attack you first.

 Other useful places you can locate would be general merchants, who, while on the road, are a godsend as items such as healing items and new weapons or herbs of almost every variety are needed to survive the game’s challenges.
-Alongside the general merchants, you will come across the Rebels encampment from which you can get health items, buffs, and equipment, as well as lessen the amount of chaos out in the world.
+Alongside the general merchants, you will come across the Rebels’ encampment from which you can get health items, buffs, and equipment, as well as lessen the amount of chaos out in the world.

 Although this all sounds exciting, you’ll have to keep in mind that getting anywhere will cost you movement points.
 However, these points are randomly generated, so the number of blocks you can move is determined solely by the generated movement points.
 Alongside the movement point system, the game also features a day and night system and a weather system.
 Certain places can only be accessed or challenged at a certain point in time within the game, such as getting to the night market means you will need to wait for nightfall.